Editor Chief November 16, 2023 No Comments

 image 51

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 53
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 53

 TEz= technical efficiency of the zth sample household in milk production the frontier or potential output of the zth sample household in milk production in liter/cow Yz=the actual or observed output of the zth sample household farmer in milk production in liter.
 Hence, milk yield gap (liter/cow/day) =potential yield (liter/cow/day)- actual yield (liter/cow/day).